Staff

 Administrative Staff

-Rebekah Kellaway has been directing youth theatre productions for fifteen years and has directed over twenty musicals.
+Rebekah Kellaway has been directing youth theatre productions for twenty years and has directed over forty musicals.
 She received a B.A. in Elementary Education and a teaching credential from Biola University.
 In 2008, Rebekah combined her love for education and the performing arts and established Haven Academy of the Arts.
 She believes strongly in applying educational theory and child development to the directing process.
-Favorite directing projects include Beauty and the Beast, South Pacific and The Sound of Music.
+Favorite directing projects include Beauty and the Beast, The Hunchback of Notre Dame, and Westside Story.
 Her work as co-director for Sustaining Sound's Little Women received a five star review in Broadway World and earned an Eddon Award for Best Production.
-She is consistently blessed by the amazing opportunities God has given her to work with these talented young people.
-When she's not wrangling young performers, Rebekah enjoys singing on her church's worship team and trying out new Paleo recipes in her attempt to make gluten-free delicious. |
+As an educator, Rebekah is passionate about more than just mentoring the next generation of young performers; she also mentors other non-profit founders, focusing on branding, strategic planning, and program development.
+You can find her teaching workshops and consulting with non-profit leaders one-on-one.
+She is especially passionate about helping small non-profits better define their mission and create long term sustainability.
+When she's not wrangling young performers, Rebekah enjoys spending time at Disneyland with her husband Matthew and their three year old son. |

-Barish was trained by our previous Pico Union Director, Maynard, and spent a year in HPU program as a contracted staff member.
+Murtaugh Barish was trained by our previous Pico Union Director, Maynard, and spent a year in HPU program as a contracted staff member.
 Her time spent working and building relationships in the community gave her the foundation needed to successfully take over the program.
 Prior to working at our urban branches, Barish worked as South Bay Summer Camp Director.
 She recently moved to our Pico Union neighborhood in order to be more involved in the community. |

 Brandi Morales is excited to be a part of the Haven team after years of being a student.
 She is currently studying music at El Camino College with a focus on Vocal Performance and is expected to transfer to Cal State Fullerton in 2022.
 Brandi is excited to work with an organization that has had a positive impact on her life and her love for theatre.
 Along with being a student, Brandi has taken on various roles backstage at Haven including, lobby management, stage makeup artist, tech crew, choreography, and more.
 As a behind the scenes administrative assistant, she aims to support Haven’s mission of student development through the arts. |